The Documented Evidence of MICHAEL JACKSON’S LAST ALBUM

 Let’s also make a mental note that in the summer/autumn of 2007, same as in April, there was no sign of Michael using any sort of medicine.
 We have Frank Cascio’s word for that and his word is simply impossible to doubt.
 Frank is very honest in what he says, even too honest in the opinion of some fans – you remember that when Michael did have problems with taking prescription medication in the early 2000s Frank made absolutely no bones about it.
 Some Michael’s fans could not forgive him for that honesty, but honesty actually works both ways – now that the same Frank says there was no sign of any drugs in Michael Jackson’s life in autumn 2007, we can be sure that this was indeed the case.

-According to TMZ the children said that they didn’t believe it was their father who was singing on the Cascio tracks.
-This sounds like a damning verdict proving the point of the naysayers, however no one paid attention to another revelation in the same text – Prince was present at those recording sessions and heard the songs (!) and it was only the comparison between what Prince heard in Cascio’s studio and in the finished tracks which made him doubt.
+According to TMZ the children said that they didn’t believe it was their father who was singing on the Cascio tracks, however no one pays attention to another revelation in the same text – Prince was present at those recording sessions and heard the songs (!) and it was only the comparison between what Prince heard in Cascio’s studio and in the finished tracks which made him doubt.

 Well, the actual phrase was: “the recorded versions don’t match what he heard”.
 Let us put aside the point of no match as secondary for the moment and focus on the main news – Prince heard those songs in the studio, so they were recorded there and this is the only premise from which we should do any further discussion of this matter.

 …According to a press release, Breaking News was recorded in New Jersey in 2007 and was “recently brought to completion.”
 That would seem to place it among the songs that Jackson recorded with producer Eddie Cascio—songs that have recently been the subject of many rumors.